 - Second, while there’s a lot of hype around specific “superfoods,” ultimately, every vegetable is a superfood.
 And concerning the pineal gland, vegetables like kale, broccoli, avocado, and beets are rich in nutrients, antioxidants, and minerals (like boron).

-Next, I recommend selecting two or three of the above pineal gland supplements to start.
+Next, I recommend selecting two or three of the above supplements to start your pineal gland detox.

 And because most of us are iodine deficient, I recommend an iodine supplement as well as consuming Icelandic seaweed (kelp).